timrupe/beyond_bets_tr/README.md

 Please note, in a real data warehouse the data would sit in physical tables.
 In order to not write a bunch of junk to your hard drive the datasets are randomly generated.

+Lastly, all logic needs to be contained within the beyond_bets package itself.
+Any code in the `examples` directory is just to demonstrate how the code might be used.